The Electrical Safety Standards in the Private Rented Sector (ENGLAND) Regulations 2020

 Private rented sector news

-We provide email bulletins for landlords, property managers and letting agents to update on the latest national and local news in relation to the private-rented sector.
+We also provide email bulletins for landlords, property managers and letting agents to update on the latest national and local news in relation to the private-rented sector.

 Private rented sector news issue June 2018 is the most recent edition.
 If you would like to be receive these please contact us.

 Rights and responsibilities